Deck Maintenance Tips

 Cedar is a very soft and porous timber and is susceptible to mould and mildew.
 We usually see the lower half of the door turn darker in colour due to exposure to the elements.
 Our restoration process strips away the damaged layer so that the timber is even over the entire door, and our linseed oil stain protects the timber from future damage.
 An annual recoat of stain will keep the door as new for ever.

-• Are your specialists qualified?
+• Are your franchisees qualified?

 • What are your payment terms?